bford05/ETL-Project-MIB/README.md

 * Upload pandas dataframes to sql database
 * Query database to validate dataframes have been loaded
 * Merge rusher and receiver data with player table
+* Merge passer and combine data with player table
+* Create unique player table and merged with data from draft table